 Welcome to the home of the Maui Nui Canoe Race.

-The third and final leg of the race is a 20 mile run from Hulopoe Bay, Lana’i to Hanakaoʻo Beach Park, Maui.
+The second leg and final leg of the race is a 20 mile run from Hulopoe Bay, Lana’i to Hanakaoʻo Beach Park, Maui.
 This leg of the race starts in the Kealaikahiki Channel and ends in the ‘Au’Au Channel.
 The ‘Au’Au Channel is one of the most protected areas of ocean in the Hawaiian Islands.
 Not only does it lie between Lana’i and Maui, it is also protected by Moloka’i to the north & Kaho’olawe to the south.

 E hele mai!
 Come and join us!